-In order to promote Group-wide EHS activities, the Group EHS Committee was established under senior managing executive officers.
-The Quality and EHS departments for the LIXIL Group and LIXIL Corporation serve as Committee secretariats, overseeing all our business organizations, head office departments, and consolidated subsidiaries.
-The Group EHS Committee enlists the cooperation of the LIXIL Group Executive Officers Committee, LIXIL Corporation Board of Directors, the Internal Audit Committee, the Risk Management Committee, and the CR Committee for its activities.
-These activities focus primarily on establishing a Group-wide EHS management system, including promoting environmental strategies, organizing effective management structures and reporting lines, and sharing and expanding organizational and regional measures.
+In order to promote Group-wide environmental activities, we established the Group Environmental Committee chaired by the Group’s chief technology officer (CTO).
+The head office environmental management department serves as the committee’s secretariat, overseeing all our business organizations, head office departments, and consolidated subsidiaries.
+The Group Environment Committee enlists the cooperation of LIXIL executive officers and the Board of Directors, the Risk Management Committee, and the Corporate Responsibility (CR) Committee for its activities.
+These activities focus primarily on establishing a Group-wide environmental management system, including promoting environmental strategies, organizing effective management structures and reporting lines, and sharing and expanding organizational and regional measures.

-The Group EHS Committee holds a regular meeting once a year, which is attended by Group senior managing executive officers supervising EHS activities, and employees responsible for EHS from individual business organizations.
-At the meeting, participants confirm the Group’s EHS policy, strategy, and emergency response process, which they then share and implement in each of their individual jurisdictions as a means of strengthening corporate governance and improving performance.
+The Group Environmental Committee holds a regular meeting once a year, which is attended by the Group CTO supervising environmental activities, and employees responsible for environmental management from each business organization.
+At the meeting, participants confirm the Group’s environmental policy, strategy, and emergency response process, which they then share and implement in each of their individual jurisdictions as a means of strengthening corporate governance and improving performance.

-At the end of each business year, Committee members meet for a management review session where they look back on the past year’s activities, formulate plans for the coming business year, and revise the company’s overall vision and medium-term targets.
+At the end of each business year, committee members meet for a management review session where they look back on the past year’s activities, formulate plans for the coming business year, and revise the Group’s overall vision and medium-term targets.

-Internal TCFD study session during the second part of the EHS Committee meeting
+Internal TCFD study session during an environmental Committee meeting

-Striving to help people live in harmony with the earth, LIXIL Group is committed to continuing its environmentally sound efforts in every aspect of our businesses activities.
+Striving to help people live in harmony with the earth, LIXIL is committed to continuing our environmentally sound efforts in every aspect of our business activities.

 • Continually improve environmental management systems and performance